 B.A., Williams College; J.D., Yale

 Lawrence was widely regarded as a champion of the fine arts.
-He revitalized the university’s Rose Art Museum, recruited and hired a dynamic new museum director, and commissioned the Light of Reason sculpture, creating a dynamic outdoor venue.
+He revitalized the university's Rose Art Museum, recruited and hired a dynamic new museum director, and commissioned the Light of Reason sculpture, creating a dynamic outdoor space for the Brandeis community.

 Prior to Brandeis, Lawrence was dean and Robert Kramer Research Professor of Law at George Washington University Law School from 2005 to 2010.
 During his time at GW Law, Lawrence recruited the strongest classes in the school's history, and his five years as dean were five of the six highest fund-raising years in the school's history.
 He was Professor of Law at Boston University School of Law from 1988 to 2005, during which time he served as Associate Dean for Academic Affairs and received the Metcalf Award for Excellence in Teaching, the university's highest teaching honor.

-Lawrence’s legal career was distinguished by service as an assistant U.S. attorney for the southern district of New York in the 1980s, where he became chief of the Civil Rights Unit.
-Lawrence received a bachelor’s degree in 1977 from Williams College magna cum laude and a law degree in 1980 from Yale Law School where he was an editor of the Yale Law Journal.
+Lawrence's legal career was distinguished by service as an assistant U.S. attorney for the southern district of New York in the 1980s, where he became chief of the Civil Rights Unit.
+Lawrence received a bachelor's degree in 1977 from Williams College magna cum laude where he was elected to Phi Beta Kappa, and a law degree in 1980 from Yale Law School where he was an editor of the Yale Law Journal.